-NEWARK – The New Albany Personal Care and Beauty Campus is hiring, and companies there want to employ Licking County workers.
+NEWARK – The New Albany Personal Care and Beauty Campus is working with a customer service recruiter to employ Licking County workers.

 But those jobs are 20 miles away from downtown Newark and out of reach for those who might need them but who lack reliable transportation.